AriFordsham/GHCWiki/simd.md

 One of GHC's clever design tricks is that the type of a function in core determines its calling convention.
 A function in core that accepts an Int is different to one that accepts an Int\#.
 The use of two different types, Int and Int\# let us talk about the transformation and lets us write code in core for the wrapper function that converts from Int to Int\#.

 If we are to take a worker wrapper approach with calling conventions for vectors then we would do well to use types to distinguish the common and special calling conventions.
-For example, we could define types:
+For example, we could define sub-architecture specific types:

 ```wiki
 FloatSseVec4#